KxSystems/docs/docs/basics/glossary.md

 _Pass by value_ means passing an object (not its name) as an argument to a function, e.g. `key .q`.

+## Variadic

+An iterable that may be applied to a variable number arguments is variadic.
+For example, a matrix, the operator `@`, or the derived function `+/`.

 ## Vector

 A uniform list of basic types that has a special shorthand notation.
 A char vector is known as a _string_.

 ## `x`